mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/MultistageQueries.md

 }
 ```

-> Note: Instead of using a singleton for `Cache`, you may consider using a custom property on the ``QueryContext`` allowing you to do things like reliably running tests in parallel no matter what key is used.
+> Note: Instead of using a singleton for `Cache`, you may consider using a custom property on the ``OperationContext`` allowing you to do things like reliably running tests in parallel no matter what key is used.
 > ```swift
-> extension QueryContext {
+> extension OperationContext {
 >   var cache: Cache {
 >     get { self[CacheKey.self] }
 >     set { self[CacheKey.self] = newValue }